-It is not harmony with the International Standards for NuPEA, being the owner of NPP, to develop Policies, Strategies and Legal Structures that would guide its operations because it gives forth conflicting interests that may jeopardize the NPP legal enforcement and regulation in the future.
+According to Energy Act 2019 NuPEA shall propose Policies, Strategies and Legal Structures that would guide its operations because it gives forth conflicting interests that may jeopardize the NPP legal enforcement and regulation in the future.
 This function should solely be done by the regulator in consultation with other key stakeholders such as NEMA, ERC, DOSHS and UoN.